 Although it did not find a contrary congressional command in ERISA displacing the FAA, the district court concluded that a different exception to the FAA applied based on the specific type of ERISA claims at issue in this case.
-A281.
-That conclusion, however, is deeply misguided.
+AA0177, AA0184-188.
+That conclusion, however, is clearly wrong.

-The district court's denial of arbitration rested on Supreme Court cases suggesting that even in the absence of a clear congressional command overriding the FAA, there may be circumstances in which arbitration agreements are not enforceable because they would "prevent the 'effective vindication' of a federal statutory right."
+The district court invoked a line of Supreme Court cases suggesting that even in the absence of a clear congressional command overriding the FAA, there may be circumstances in which arbitration agreements are not enforceable because they would "prevent the 'effective vindication' of a federal statutory right."
 Am.
 Express Co. v.
 Italian Colors Rest., 570 U.S. 228, 235 (2013).

-This "effective vindication" exception, like the "contrary congressional command" standard, is narrow.
-It "originated as dictum in

-Mitsubishi Motors," in which the Court said that "so long as the prospective litigant effectively may vindicate its statutory cause of action in the arbitral forum, the statute will continue to serve both its remedial and deterrent function."
+This "effective vindication" exception, like the "contrary congressional command" standard, is difficult to satisfy.
+It "originated as dictum in Mitsubishi Motors," in which the Court said that "so long as the prospective litigant effectively may vindicate its statutory cause of action in the arbitral forum, the statute will continue to serve both its remedial and deterrent function."
 Am.
-Express, 570 U.S. at 235 (quoting Mitsubishi, 473 U.S. at 637).
-In fact, the Supreme Court has never refused to enforce an agreement to arbitrate federal statutory claims on effective vindication grounds.
+Express, 570 U.S. at 235 (quoting Mitsubishi Motors, 473 U.S. at 637).
+The Supreme Court has never refused to enforce an agreement to arbitrate federal statutory claims on effective-vindication grounds.
 Id. (collecting cases).

-The district court here concluded that the "effective vindication" exception applies because, in the district court's view, (1) the sections of ERISA at issue create an unwaivable right to seek plan-wide remedies; and (2) the FAA's protection of individualized arbitration does not extend to agreements requiring individualized remedies.
-Both rationales misread the relevant statutes and are contrary to Supreme Court precedent.
+The district court here concluded that the "effective vindication" exception applies because, in the court's view, (1) the sections of ERISA at issue create an unwaivable right to seek plan-wide remedies; and (2) the FAA has nothing to say about enforcement of arbitration agreements where parties agreed to seek only individualized relief.
+Both rationales misread the relevant statutes and contradict Supreme Court precedent.

-1. The provisions of ERISA at issue do not require plan-wide relief a.
-The district court was mistaken in thinking that ERISA mandates the availability of plan-wide relief.
-Some background on ERISA and the type of benefits plan and claims at issue in this case helps shine light on the district court's error.
+1. The provisions of ERISA at issue do not require plan-wide relief.

+a.
+The district court was mistaken in thinking that ERISA mandates the availability of plan-wide relief for the claims asserted here.
+Some background on ERISA and the type of benefits plan and claims at issue in this case demonstrates the district court's error.